 About the Patrician Society

-Founded in 1981 to help those in need, the Patrician Society is focused primarily on addressing the needs of the swelling ranks of families who are hungry and come to us for assistance with food and other basic needs.
+The Patrician Society, founded in 1981 to help our less fortunate neighbors, is focused primarily on addressing the needs of the swelling ranks of families who are hungry and who come to us for assistance with food and other basic needs.
 We also offer a summer camp for children.
-In the past, we have run a men's shelter, a multi-national Hispanic support group, a senior citizens program, an after-school care center and a youth job-training program in conjunction with Temple University.
-The Society's founder, Rev. Gerard McCaffrey, was a priest at St. Patrick R.C.
-Church in Norristown who was concerned with the growing problems in his neighborhood.
-Father McCaffrey, along with Franny Lawrence, Charles McPherson and Joe McLaughlin galvanized a group of fellow citizens around a simple mission: To help those in need in any way we can.
-Today, the Patrician Society is a secular organization, no longer funded by the church, receiving its financial support primarily through donations and grants secured by its executive director and its volunteer Board of Directors.
-In 2012 we served 1,350 different verifiably needy families through one or more of our services.
+In the past, we have run a men's shelter, a multi-national Hispanic support group, a senior citizens program, an after-school care center, and a youth job-training program in conjunction with Temple University.
+The agency founder, Rev. Gerard McCaffrey, was concerned with the growing problems in the neighborhoods in central Norristown and recruited Fran Lawrence, Charles McPherson, Joe McLaughlin (the incorporators), and a group of fellow citizens to rally around a simple mission: To help those in need in any way we can.
+Today the Patrician Society has expanded its geographic scope for service and receives its financial support primarily through donations and grants secured by the executive director and the volunteer Board of Directors.
+In 2016 we served 1,357 different verifiably needy families through one or more of our services.
 All donations to the Patrician Society are used to provide for the basic human needs of our less fortunate neighbors.

 Patrician Society assistance includes providing grocery baskets designed to supply enough food for all family members in a verifiably needy family to have 3 meals a day for 3 days.
 We use volunteers for cupboard tasks such as intake, food sorting, grocery package makeup and distribution as well as other jobs required to supply food to our needy patrons.